-- Rafts: Seat 6 people, not including the guide, and are available for families or ADH trips on Section 6.
-Limited rafts are available so be sure to reserve a raft ahead of time.
+- Rafts: Seat 6 people, not including the guide, and are available for families or ADH trips on Section 9.
+Interested in a trip in a raft?
+Check out our French Broad Gorge Whitewater Rafting Trip!

 All equipment including your duckies, personal flotation device (PFD), helmet, and paddle are white water certified.

 If you prefer, you can bring your own equipment for the trip.
 However, it must be rated for white water.
 PFDs for waterskiing are not permitted.